 - Resignations Not Accepted: Once you join the Resistance, your only options are survive or die before the Nazis capture you.
 Should you fail to take the cyanide pill, or break under torture, you will be killed.
 In the beginning, they execute one colleague for breaking under torture and not taking the pill by strangling him painfully.
 Near the end, they are forced to kill Mathilde.

 - La Résistance: A decidedly bleak, sad, yet highly heroic portrayal of the attempts by Resistors and Freedom Fighters to combat Nazism, and all the people who paid the price trying to help them and others.

-- Roman à Clef: Kessel when he wrote the original novel during the Resistance, based the characters on his comrades, compositing and decompositing them to better hide them.
-Melville when adapting the text, chose to make his own additions based on his wartime experiences.
-Incidentally this is one of the reasons why Melville's adaptation killed of the characters still alive when Kessel wrote the book in 1943, some of them would die by the end of the war:
+- Roman à Clef: Kessel, when he wrote the original novel during the Resistance, based the characters on his comrades, compositing and decompositing them to better hide them.
+Melville, when adapting the text, chose to make his own additions based on his wartime experiences.
+Incidentally, this is one of the reasons why Melville's adaptation killed off the characters still alive when Kessel wrote the book in 1943; some of them died by the end of the war:

 - Philippe Gerbier's constant run-ins and near-escapes from the Gestapo was based on two of Melville's associates: Jean-Pierre Bloch and Paul Rivière.
 The latter's encounter and escape from the Gestapo at the Hotel Majestic is recreated in the film.

 - Mathilde, Simone Signoret's character, is based on Marie-Madeleine Fourcade as well as partly on Lucie Aubrac.
 The former was, like Mathilde, a committed Resistance organizer of multiple groups and the latter was famous for planning and executing daring raids to free captives from the Gestapo.